aarongilly/notes/content/index.md

 title: Welcome to Quartz
 ---

-This is my notes.
+This is my notes website, yo.
 It looks like it's working pretty much immediately.
 So that's cool.
 Also HMR is dope.

-Look at my notes about #fitness
+The Vercel.json doesn't' seem to be actually cleaning the URLs.